tbklang/documentation/docs_src/implementation/35-typechecking.md

 What the above code is doing is:

-1. Firstly popping off an `Instruction` from the stack-queue and then downcasting it to `Value` (for `Value`-based instructions would be required as an _expression_ is being assigned)
+1. Firstly popping off an `Instruction` from the stack-queue and then down-casting it to `Value` (for `Value`-based instructions would be required as an _expression_ is being assigned)
 2. We then call `typeEnforce()` providing it with:
         * The variable's type - the `variableDeclarationType`
         * The incoming `Value`-based instruction `assignmentInstr`
         * The third argument, is `ref`-based, meaning what we provide it is the variable which will have the result of the enforcement (if coercion is required) placed into
-        * The last argument is `true`, meaning _"Please attemt coercion if the types are not exactly equal, please"_
+        * The last argument is `true`, meaning _"Please attempt coercion if the types are not exactly equal, please"_

-The last line containing an asssertion:
+The last line containing an assertion:

 ```{.d .numberLines}
 assert(isSameType(